sPHENIX-Collaboration/INTT/general_codes/CWShih/TH2INTT/README.md

 * A tool aiming to have a better way to present the overall INTT status, up to half-ladder (HL) level.
 * Inherit from the ROOT::TH2Poly
 * The examaple plot can be seen in output_example_1.png
+* The arrows in the plot show the sPHENIX coordinate, view from North to South

 ## How to use it
 * It's a class.
 So just like how you use the ROOT::TH2F.
 For example :